Last Updated on October 3, 2023

 Inverted Crosses as Symbols of the Devil or Anti–Christ

-Symbol of Illuminati
+Symbol Of Illuminati

 The inverted cross on the right-hand side of the box positioned amid the six-pointed star is a symbol of the widely contested black magic organization known as the Illuminati.

 The Star of David is not the same as the Catholic Star of David.
 This is also where the controversy emerges because opposing parties also use some religious symbols.
-It could be a technique to tarnish the religion’s validity by portraying them as anti-Christs in the appearance of a pastor who guides the road to salvation.
-On the other hand, according to the Illuminati Secret Society, the inverted cross makes a mockery of Christ while also rejecting him as a savior.

 RELATED: Everything You Should Know About Eight-Pointed Stars